-Stroll the Square or hop in the car, Preservation Georgetown publications such as the Downtown Walking Tour and Historic Homes of Georgetown offer self-guided tours of Georgetown's historic neighborhoods!
+Stroll the Square or hop in the car and enjoy Preservation Georgetown publications such as the Downtown Walking Tour and Historic Homes of Georgetown which offer self-guided tours of Georgetown's historic neighborhoods!

 If walking isn't your thing, you can explore Georgetown by bicycle!
 Visit the Georgetown Public Library and check out a bike - it's free!
 Just one more way to make visiting Georgetown a memorable day out!

 You can also contact us to book a docent-led Heritage Tour.
 Since these are led by volunteers, we ask that you give us advance notice.

 PreservationGeorgetown@gmail.com or 512-869-8597

 Take a step back in time.
 Browse through our historic photo collection and see the extraordinary evolution of Georgetown!

 We're always looking to add to our collection!
 If you have photographs you'd like to share, please contact the PG office.
 We will carefully scan and return your treasured keepsakes!

 In 1985-1987, the Georgetown Heritage Society (now Preservation Georgetown), worked with the Georgetown Sesquicentennial Folklore committee to publish four books capturing oral histories of Georgetown.

 Each of the volumes can be downloaded with the links below.